Protocol registries (IANA)

 IANA is responsible for coordinating some of the key elements that keep the Internet running smoothly.
-While the Internet is renowned for being a worldwide network free from central coordination, there is a technical need for some key parts of the Internet to be globally coordinated, and this coordination role is undertaken by IANA.
+The Internet is renowned for being a worldwide network free from central coordination.
+But there is a technical need for key parts of the Internet to be globally coordinated.
+IANA undertakes this coordination role.

-Specifically, IANA allocates and maintains unique codes and numbering systems that are used in the technical standards (“protocols”) that drive the Internet.
+IANA allocates and maintains unique codes and numbering systems (parameters) used in the IETF technical standards.

-Management of the DNS Root, the .int and .arpa domains, and an IDN practices resource.
+Management of the DNS Root, the .int and .arpa domains, and an IDN practices resources

 Internet protocols’ numbering systems are managed in conjunction with standards bodies.

 Accessing IANA-maintained information